OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-cenk-interview.md

 And the reasoning behind that is that Palestinians are what?
 The idea is that they are savages and that Muslims are too violent and cannot control themselves, so they must be occupied for 56 brutal, disgusting years.

-So I've had enough of the bigotry against Muslims and Palestinians, and I need you to speak out against that instead of covering every outrageous, atrocious action of the right-wing government of Israel and going, "Oh, it's anti-Semitism."
+So I've had enough of the bigotry against Muslims and Palestinians, and I need you to speak out against that instead of covering every outrageous, atrocious action of the right-wing government of Israel and going, 'Oh, it's anti-Semitism.'

-## II.
-Nullifying Anti-Semitism Claims
+## (2) Nullifying Anti-Semitism Claims

 > Cenk continues by highlighting that this has nothing to do with anti-Semitism, which is another global problem.
 It’s rational for anyone (e.g., Palestinians) not to sympathize with their oppressors.
->

 No, when there is global anti-Semitism, there's anti-Semitism here in this country.
 Two synagogues were shot up in Pittsburgh and in Southern California.

 We fight against that all the time.
-But then, whenever Israel is criticized, you people go, "Oh no, it's anti-Semitism."
+But then, whenever Israel is criticized, you people go, 'Oh no, it's anti-Semitism.'

 No, there's real anti-Semitism.
 Instead of attacking that, all you guys ever do is hide behind the veil of anti-Semitism.